 Rugs are a great way to add style, warmth, and comfort to hard floors.
 I love that simply swapping the runners in our kitchen gives the space a fresh look and feel.

-They can also become an annoyance and tripping hazard when they slip and won’t stay in place on wood floors, tile, laminate, or concrete.
+They can also become an annoyance and tripping hazard when they slip and won’t stay in place on hardwood floors, ceramic tile, laminate, or even concrete.
 They have a tendency to slip out of place when adults walk on them, but mix in dogs circling around our island and our runners are moved completely out of place over and over.
+As I searched for the best option to solve this dilemma, I realized it was a common problem.

 We tried non-slip rug pads, but in addition to not securing the rugs in place, the rubber mesh pad would end up moving as well.
-Instead of solving the problem, it took more time to constantly reset the rug AND the pad.
-We also tried a rug tape without success.
+Instead of solving the problem, it took more time to constantly reset the rug AND the carpet pads.
+We also tried a carpet tape without success.

 Last year, we finally found an affordable solution that really works – rug grippers!
 They basically install your rugs in place and won’t move until you want them too.
 This isn’t great for rugs that you want to wash routinely, but for any that are vacuumed, it’s perfect!